 You should be kept in the loop by your agent as to any interest or offers that they receive on the property.

 If you receive an offer which you want to accept, and your spouse is refusing to accept, your case and Order for Sale may need to be urgently referred back to court.
-A judge does have the power to sign sale documents on behalf of your spouse if that is what is needed to get your house sold.”Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+A judge does have the power to sign sale documents on behalf of your spouse if that is what is needed to get your house sold.”Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.